Howmet Aerospace Foundation

 Critical Restriction: The foundation does not accept unsolicited grant proposals or applications.
 All grants are made by invitation only.

 Geographic Restriction: Priority is given to communities where Howmet Aerospace has operating facilities and where employees live and work.
-Organizations outside these areas are unlikely to receive funding.
+Organisations outside these areas are unlikely to receive funding.

 Governance and Leadership

-The foundation is governed by officers and directors whose names are listed in the organization's Form 990-PF filings, available through ProPublica's Nonprofit Explorer and GuideStar.
+The foundation is governed by officers and directors whose names are listed in the organisation's Form 990-PF filings, available through ProPublica's Nonprofit Explorer and GuideStar.
 The foundation operates as an independent entity but maintains close ties to Howmet Aerospace Inc., leveraging employee resource groups and volunteer networks to identify community needs and funding opportunities.

 Application Process & Timeline